ca77y/talks/pykonik-asyncio/presentation/async.rst

     Schedule the execution of a coroutine: wrap it in a future.
 A task is a subclass of Future.

+    An event loop runs in a thread and executes all callbacks and tasks in the same thread.
+    While a task is running in the event loop, no other task is running in the same thread.
+    But when the task uses yield from, the task is suspended and the event loop executes the next task.

+    Blocking functions should not be called directly.
+    For example, if a function blocks for 1 second, other tasks are delayed by 1 second which can have an important impact on reactivity.

 ----

 Debug